jjjsw/jjjsw/README.md

 - 👋 Hi, I’m @jjjsw
-- 👀 I’m interested in
+- 👀 I’m interested in data analysis and data science
-- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jjjsw/jjjsw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.